-Hopefully, these sixteen types of video will give you food for thought in deciding what approach to take in creating marketing videos.
+Hopefully, these sixteen types of videos will give you something to consider in deciding what approach to take in creating marketing videos.

-If you need help in coming up with ideas for specific content pieces, take a look at my article Good Ideas For YouTube Videos.
+If you need help in producing ideas for specific content pieces, look at my article Good Ideas For YouTube Videos.